About

 Role of the Administration

-The administration works beside the editor-in-chief and faculty adviser to ensure that the newspaper meets the standards for excellence laid out in to the mission, purpose, commitment to freedom of expression and journalism code of ethics outlined above.
+The administration works beside the editor-in-chief and faculty advisorr to ensure that the newspaper and its staff meet the standards for excellence laid out in to the mission, purpose, commitment to freedom of expression and journalism code of ethics outlined above.